-- Packet loss can be a nuisance, especially because it seems to happen randomly and it has no immediate fixes that you can quickly apply.
+- Packet loss can be a nuisance, especially because it seems to happen randomly and it has no immediate fixes.

 - Using a VPN can sometimes increase your odds of getting rid of packet loss issues.

 Packet loss is annoying, definitely.
 The fact that it occurs randomly and there’s no immediate fix makes it even worse.
 You can perform some troubleshooting and try to isolate the issue, but most often it will go away by itself.

 Since its list of causes is not exactly narrow, there are a lot of factors that play a role in its occurrence.
 And the culprits range from a bad Ethernet cable to poorly configurated routing on your ISP’s network.

 However, rumor has it that VPNs can fix packet loss.
 For good.
 Although we agree that VPNs act as a panacea for a wide range of issues, we’re going to debunk the myth once and for all.

 Can VPNs fix packet loss?

 Realistically speaking, VPNs alone can’t do much if you’re losing packets.
 However, they can patch a few things up if your ISP doesn’t live up to its expectations.

 For instance, if you know for a fact that your ISP is not exactly good when it comes to delivering the service you’re paying them for, a VPN might alleviate the issue.

 Additionally, if your routing is bad, using a VPN such as Private Internet Access can and probably will improve your connection’s quality by a great deal.

 VPNs route all your traffic through their servers, which are often top-notch, bypassing your ISP’s cheap ones (if that’s the case).
 That way, you end up with a far better connection without switching ISPs or investing in new hardware.

 However, note that not even VPNs can improve your speed if there’s nothing to improve in the first place.
 For instance, you can use a VPN on DSL, but it won’t magically upgrade your connection to T1, T3, or fiber optics.

-The bottom line is you can expect your VPN to improve your connection in terms of improving ping and curbing packet loss.
+The bottom line is you can expect your VPN to streamline your connection in terms of improving ping and curbing packet loss.